 The V8 SBUV profile ozone data records contain flags that can be used to select specific types of data for analysis.
-This brief description provides suggestions on how to use the profile error flag and residual quality control flag (ResQC) to create the best ozone data set.
+This brief description provides suggestions on how to use the profile error flag and residual quality control flag (ResQC).
 The profile error flag has three components: the value in the ones place indicates the profile error code, the value in the tens place indicates an ascending [=0] or descending [=1] orbit measurement, and the value in the hundreds place indicates the validation code.
 A complete description of the profile error code and validation code are given in Sections C and D, respectively.

 1. Initial data analysis should only use data with a profile error flag of 0.
-This selects ascending orbit measurements with the profile error code and validation code equal to 0, and a maximum solar zenith angle of $84^\circ$ .
+This selects ascending orbit measurements with the profile error code and validation code equal to 0, and a maximum solar zenith angle of 84° .
 These data have a maximum ResQC value of 0.20.
-For any individual instrument, we recommend choosing the lowest ResQC limit that still provides sufficient data coverage in order to maximize overall data set quality.
+For any individual instrument, a lower ResQC limit can be chosen at the cost of reducing data coverage.
 A time history of monthly ResQC flag values for equatorial ozone measurements is shown in Figure 1.
-Additional coverage during summer months at high latitudes can be obtained by accepting descending orbit measurements (profile error flag = 10) to ensure that all profiles up to solar zenith angle = $84^\circ$ are available.
+Additional coverage during summer months at high latitudes can be obtained by accepting descending orbit measurements (profile error flag = 10) to ensure that all profiles up to solar zenith angle = 84° are available.

 2. ResQC values greater than 0.20 may indicate either an instrument measurement error for that scan and/or an atmospheric effect not accounted for by the V8 ozone algorithm.
 To analyze data with ResQC values greater than 0.2, the user should include measurements with a profile error code of 3 (e.g. profile error flag = 3, 13).
 An additional filter for specific ResQC limits can be added, based on user analysis requirements.
-Further information about high ResQC scans and a complete listing of final residue values for all wavelengths is available in the complete level 2 data record.
+Further information about high ResQC scans is available in the complete level 2 data record.